Do the preparation exercise before you listen. Then do the other exercises to check your understanding.

 Host: Tell us about the Pomodoro Technique.
 What’s it about?

 Peter: It’s about getting maximum productivity from your available time.
 I use it for studying, but professionals use it at work.

 Peter: No. It’s actually very simple.
 It’s about breaking down your work into separate jobs and then using a timer to separate your time into periods of intensive work and short breaks.

-Host: OK, that sounds sensible.
-How do you start?
+Host: OK, well, that sounds sensible.
+So, how do you start?

 Peter: First of all, you should think about the task you need to complete.
 For example, writing an essay for homework.
 You need to think about all the stages of the task and write a clear to-do list on a piece of paper.
 When you are ready to start you set the timer to 25 minutes and you start working on the first item on the list.

 Host: OK … but what happens when the timer goes off?